IainNZ/ORSoftwareTools2014/Modelling/README.md

 5. Go back to the website and navigate to the page for your academic license.
 You'll be given a command with a big code in it, e.g. grbgetkey aaaaa-bbbb
 6. In a terminal, navigate to the .../gurobi560/<operating system>/bin folder where <operating system> is the name of your operating system.
 7. Copy-and-paste the command from the website into the command prompt - you need to be on campus for this to work!
-8. Go up a level (cd ..)
-9. UNLESS you are on Mac OSX, run the command python setup.py install Apparently this is a bad idea on OSX!
-If you are on Mac OSX, see the note below.

-You are done!

 ### Install Julia